fmogensen/investment-platform/README.md

 3. Click the red minus icon
 4. Enter quantity to sell
 5. Review profit/loss and confirm

+### Managing Your Portfolios
+1. Click "Manage" button next to portfolio selector
+2. View all your portfolios with their values and holdings count
+3. Click "New Portfolio" to create a new one
+4. Click "Edit" to modify portfolio name/description
+5. Click "Delete" to remove portfolios (except default)
+6. Click "Switch" to change active portfolio

 ### Managing Your Watchlist
 1. Search for a stock